micahcochran/micahcochran.net/source/_posts/zoning-qa.md

 The International Zoning Code (<abbr>IZC</abbr>) was used as the source material for the Zoning rules used to create the Knowledge Graph.
 The <abbr>IZC</abbr> is a general Zoning Ordinance that does not contain amendments tailored to a specific jurisdiction. <abbr title="Resource Description Framework">RDF</abbr> triples had to be created to represent permitted uses and dimensional requirements for a Knowledge Graph.

-This beauty of this software is it could enable citizen exploration of Zoning laws without having to become a legal expert.
-The knowledge graphs could be used by a professional who deal has to ask the same question in multiple Zoning Ordinances.
-Find those answers would be easier using SPARQL queries, which can be written once and ran many times (once adopted by local governments).
+This beauty of this software is it enables citizens to explore Zoning laws without having to become zoning experts.
+The knowledge graphs could be used by a professional who deal has to ask the same question in multiple zoning ordinances.
+This is done by creating a query (SPARQL), which can be written once and ran many times (once these knowledge graphs are adopted by local governments).

 ## Another Approach
 My team partner, [Seth Lewis](https://www.linkedin.com/in/seth-lewis-bb8999120/), took two different approaches.
 One was a training approach that leveraged a corpus.
 The other used manual annotation for each question.
 These approaches are detailed in the poster (below).